jrhoun/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/using-the-liferay-commerce-docker-image.md

 1. Open your browser to `https://localhost:8080`

 ## What's Next

-Doing more than just checking things out?
-Learn more about [Installation and Upgrades](../../installation-and-upgrades/README.md).

 Want to get a store up and running in minutes?
 Learn about [Accelerators](../../user-guide/getting-started/accelerators.md).